 The Military Entrepreneur Challenge is three-part event designed for military-affiliated entrepreneurs and small business owners.

 You must register and attend speed coaching to be eligible to participate in the pitch competition.
 Registration numbers are limited based on venue.

-Find an event and apply for your chance to participate in our Military Entrepreneur Challenge (MEC) Pitch Competition.
+Find an event and apply for your chance to participate in our Military Entrepreneur Challenge (MEC) pitch competition.
 Applications open at least 30 days prior to each event.
-Please check our event page to find the event closet to you.
+Please check our event page to find the event closest to you.

 Our pitch competition has two rounds.
 The first round has our Semi-Finalists pitch privately to a panel of esteemed judges.
 Judges in the past have included the co-founder of R. Riveter, a partner of Holland and Knight LLP, and Director of Military Events for Recurrent.

 The Military Entrepreneur Challenge (MEC) is the Second Service Foundation’s coaching, networking, and pitch competition event for military-connected entrepreneurs.
-We have several regional MEC events across the country throughout the year, providing much-needed start-up capital and pro bono legal services for small businesses, and a national MEC event that culminates at the end of the year at the annual Military Influencer Conference.
+We have several regional MEC events across the country throughout the year, providing much-needed start-up capital and pro bono legal services for small businesses, as well as a national MEC event that culminates at the end of the year at the annual Military Influencer Conference.